DOG (and CAT) DAYS OF SUMMER

 While transporting your pet to the veterinary office, you should keep your pet as cool as possible.
-This can be done by thoroughly wetting you pet down with cool, NOT cold, water; applying ice packs to the head, neck and chest only; running the air conditioner in your vehicle or have the windows down; giving ice cubes to lick, but do not give water.
+This can be done by thoroughly wetting you pet down with cool, NOT cold, water; applying ice packs to the head, neck and chest only; running the air conditioner in your vehicle or have the windows down; giving ice cubes to lick.
 By beginning the cooling process at home and on your way to the clinic the mortality rate can be decrease by nearly 25%.

 Our pets cannot cool down as efficiently as us, because they sweat minimally through the pads on their feet, which is not enough to cool the whole body.
 The only other way for our pets to cool naturally is by panting.
 Multiple factors that predispose our pets to heat exhaustion include: breed, age, obesity, dark, thick or long coats, and cardiovascular disease.
 Because they can not pant as effectively, brachycephalic (short-faced) breeds like Pugs, Boxers, Persians, and Himalayans are more susceptible to the heat.
 Older and obese pets may have a harder time dissipating the heat, and may not be able to get to a cooler, safer area as easily.
 Although the thick long coats help to act as insulation to help protect from the heat, matting and tangles can increase the risk of overheating.
 Keeping our pets well groomed can help pets stay cooler, if the coat does need to be clipped keep it a minimum of 1 inch to help protect against sunburn.